casper-network/ceps/text/0003-hash-indexed-object-store.md

 ### CDNs

-Since retrieving objects is just a matter of fetching by hash, we can leverage a CDN, for example via HTTP.
-Whenever a node needs an object `435abcf`, it can try to `GET http://casper.cdn.net/objects/435abcf` first.
-If found, we just saved the network the burden of sending the missing piece.
-This is not limited to the "official" CDN, validators are free to run one themselves, we may even add mechanisms to discover them.
+As under this proposal, retrieving objects is simply a matter of fetching by hash, it would be possible to trivially leverage a CDN to shift a significant amount of data servicing load off of operating nodes.

+For instance, consider a node that needs an object identified by the hash `435abcf`.
+If an HTTP based CDN were available, that node could attempt to `GET http://casper.cdn.net/objects/435abcf` first before asking other nodes on the network to provide that data.

+This would not require a single centralized CDN either, validators or other parties could run their own CDN.
+Going a step further, we might even add a mechanism to discover available CDNs.

 Open questions with this approach is who puts data on the CDN in the first place: